pchmn/RxSocialAuth/README.md

 ## Sample
 A sample app with some use cases of the library is available on this [link](https://github.com/pchmn/RxSocialAuth/tree/master/sample)

+## Status
+This library is currently in beta

 ## Credits
 This library was greatly inspired by [SocialLoginManager](https://github.com/jaychang0917/SocialLoginManager)